Do you need to utilize that space up there in your house?

 Safety Measures When Using the Attic Ladder

-These measures apply to all types of ladders.
+These measures apply to all types of ladders, and whether it is a 12-foot telescoping pull-down attic stair, an ordinary attic fold-down stair, or a simple scissors ladder.
 Some may be applicable to some types of ladders you may possess.
 Furthermore, do well to read the instructions that come with the manual of the ladder.

 - The ladder is not multi-purpose.
 It’s an attic ladder.
 Don’t attempt to use it for other purposes.